 See the benefits of a deferred charitable gift annuity.

 A deferred charitable gift annuity.
-You can donate the property to the U.S. Fund for UNICEF and in exchange receive income for life for you and someone else, if you choose.
+You can donate the property to UNICEF USA and in exchange receive income for life for you and someone else, if you choose.
 When you create a charitable gift annuity, you're allowed a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 See the benefits of a charitable remainder unitrust.